richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#3.md

 The Result window displays table contents and the results of a query.
-Sometimes qStudio doesn't act quite as expected.
+Sometimes QStudio doesn't act quite as expected.

 ### Some columns are too wide in Result window